Moises2121/moises2121.github.io/SoftwareEngineering.md

     suspend fun getLastTarget(username: String): Double?
 }
 ```
 <p>No more harcoded <i>test</i> username, UserRepository has login and register and carry USERNAME via intent , so now each DAO query can filter by real username.
 Previously, the username was harcoded so the current’s user information was not carried between screens via Intent.
-This enforces user isolation and multi-user functionality, where the applation now sees the real session rather than the generic test user</p>
+This enforces user isolation and multi-user functionality, where the application now sees the real session rather than the generic test user:</p>

 ```kotlin
 class DashboardActivity : AppCompatActivity() {